Okay, so I'm sort of old for this acronym, but OMG OMG OMG! Have you ever had romesco sauce?

-Like so many regional dishes, Romesco has a gazillion varieties.
-We’ve linked to a few from other food bloggers at the bottom of the recipe.
+Like so many regional dishes, romesco has a gazillion varieties.
 Our version incorporates smoked paprika, to give a slight smokiness to the flavor of the sauce.
 Smoked paprika, also known as pimenton, is becoming more and more available in supermarkets, but if you can't find any, just use regular paprika.

-- 1 1-inch thick slice of crusty bread, torn into pieces
+1 (1-inch-thick) slice crusty bread, torn into pieces

-- 1 15-ounce can of crushed tomatoes, or canned whole tomatoes (including the juice) that have been de-seeded, or 1 pound fresh tomatoes that have been par-boiled, skins removed, and de-seeded
+1 (15-ounce) can crushed tomatoes, or canned whole tomatoes (including the juice) that have been deseeded

-- 1 8-ounce jar of roasted red bell peppers, drained
+1 (8-ounce) jar roasted red bell peppers, drained

 To use romesco sauce, mix with pasta, shrimp, chicken or vegetables either before or after they are cooked, much like you would a pesto.

 Kept in a sealed container, romesco sauce will last for a week or more in the fridge.
 It freezes well, too.

 |% Daily Value*|